Blog

 Credit24 aims to make personal loans and lines of credit straightforward, including the document requirements.

-Applicants are generally asked for valid identification, recent bank statements, and proof of regular income.
-Applications are completed online, documents are uploaded securely, and bank statements may be retrieved safely through Illion with consent.
+Applicants are generally asked to provide valid identification, recent bank statements, and proof of regular income.
+Applications are completed online, documents are uploaded securely, and bank statements may be retrieved through Illion with customer consent.

 Eligible customers may receive funds quickly via OSKO once approved.